 Mandela indicated in September 1992 that he was prepared to meet De Klerk on condition that he agreed to fence off township hostels, ban the public display of dangerous weapons and release political prisoners.
 They met at the end of the month and these bi-lateral talks resulted in the signing of a Record of Understanding between the two leaders, thereby enabling negotiations to resume.

 During 1992 and 1993 Mandela repeatedly called for peace.
 Following the assassination of the South African Communist Party (SACP) leader, Chris Hani, in April 1993, he again called for restraint, discipline and peace.
 At a rally in Soweto's Jabulani Stadium he was booed by a militant crowd when he tried to convey a message of peace in the wake of the killing.
 Mandela caused a political row in May when he suggested that South Africa's voting age should be lowered to enable 14 year old children to vote.
 However, he was persuaded to accept that only people aged 18 and above could vote in the April 1994 elections.
 In September 1993, after the election date had been set for 27-29 April 1994, Mandela used a visit to the United States of America to urge world business leaders to lift economic sanctions and invest in South Africa.
 During the latter half of 1993 and early 1994 he campaigned on behalf of the ANC for the 1994 election and addressed a large number of rallies and people's forums.
 At the same time, he continued his efforts to draw the Freedom Alliance partners (White right wing groups, IFP, Bophuthatswana and Ciskei Bantustan governments) into the election process.
 However, he ruled out the possibility of delaying the election date to accommodate them.

-In March 1994, following a civil uprising in the Bophuthatswana bantustan, which led to the downfall of the Mangope government, Mandela guaranteed striking civil servants their jobs, but harshly criticised the looting that had occurred during the unrest.
+In March 1994, following a civil uprising in the homeland of Bophuthatswana, which led to the downfall of the Mangope government, Mandela guaranteed striking civil servants their jobs, but harshly criticised the looting that had occurred during the unrest.
 In April, last minute talks were held in the Kruger Park between Mandela, De Klerk, Buthelezi and Zulu King Goodwill Zwelithini to try to break the deadlock on IFP participation in the elections.
 The meeting was unsuccessful and was followed by an attempt at international mediation.
 This, too, failed, but a final effort by Kenyan academic, Washington Okumu, brought the IFP back into the election process.
 Mandela and De Klerk then signed an agreement stating that the institution, status and role of the King of the Zulus, as well as the Kingdom of KwaZulu, be recognised and protected.
 Mandela contested the April 1994 election as the head of the ANC.
 He cast his vote in Inanda, Durban, on the first day of voting on 27 April 1994.
 Early in May, the Independent Electoral Commission (IEC) announced that the ANC had won 62% of the national vote.
 Mandela indicated his relief that the ANC did not achieve a two-thirds majority, as this would allay fears that it would unilaterally re-write the constitution.
 He restated his commitment to a government of national unity wherein each party shared in the exercise of power.

 On 9 May, Mandela was elected unopposed as president of South Africa in the first session of the Constituent Assembly.
 His presidential inauguration took place the next day at the Union Buildings in Pretoria and was attended by the largest gathering of international leaders in South African history, as well as about 100 000 jubilant supporters on the lawns.
 The ceremony was televised and broadcast internationally.
 In his inaugural speech Mandela called for a 'time of healing' and stated that his government would fight against discrimination of any kind.
 He pledged to enter into a covenant to build a society in which all South Africans, Black and White, could walk tall without fear, assured of their rights to human dignity, 'a rainbow nation at peace with itself and the world'.
 In his State of the Nation speech in parliament on 24 May 1994, Mandela announced that R2.5 billion would be allocated in the 1994/95 budget for the government's Reconstruction and Development Programme (RDP).
 This policy focused on basic needs such as jobs, land, housing, water, electricity, telecommunications and transport, among others.
 Furthermore, this policy emphasised that the people should be part of the decision making process.
 His pragmatic economic policy was welcomed by business in general.

 Mandela continued to draw the White right wing into the negotiation process and in May, 1994 held a breakthrough meeting with the leader of the Conservative Party (CP), Ferdie Hartzenberg.
 Negotiations also involved a possible meeting with Eugene Terre Blanche, leader of the right wing Afrikaner Weerstandsbeweging (AWB), but it did not transpire.
 In June, Mandela attended the OAU summit in Tunis and was appointed second vice-president of the organisation.
 The following month he held talks with his Angolan, Mozambican and Zairean counterparts in an attempt to further peace-making efforts in Angola.
 UNITA leader Jonas Savimbi welcomed his participation in the Angolan peace process.
 Mandela underwent eye surgery for a cataract in July.
 The operation was complicated by the fact that his tear glands had been damaged by the alkalinity of the stone at Robben Island where he had done hard labour breaking rocks.

 In September 1994, Mandela made a crucial speech at the annual conference of the Congress of South African Trade Unions (Cosatu) where he called on the labour movement to transform itself from a liberation movement to one that would assist in the building of a new South Africa.
 In this speech, he urges workers and COSATU to assist in making the ANC's RDP programme work and to challenge the notion that strikes are ‘inimical to the task of reconstruction and development’.
 The government of national unity nearly collapsed in January 1995 over an alleged secret attempt by two former cabinet ministers and 3 500 police to obtain indemnity on the eve of the April 1994 elections.
 At a cabinet meeting on 18 January, Mandela attacked Deputy President De Klerk, stating that he did not believe De Klerk was unaware of the indemnity applications.
 He went on to question De Klerk's commitment to reconciliation.
 At a press conference on 20 January, De Klerk maintained that this attack on his integrity and good faith could seriously jeopardise the future of the government of national unity.

 In May 1995, following a dispute between the IFP and the ANC regarding international mediation for the new constitution, Buthelezi called on Zulus to 'rise and resist' any imposed constitutional dispensation.
 Mandela accused Buthelezi of encouraging violence and attempting to foment an uprising against central government.
 In this context, Mandela threatened to cut off central government funding to KwaZulu-Natal, indicating that he would not allow public funds to be used to finance an attempt to overthrow the constitution by violent means.
 Although a subsequent meeting between the two leaders seemed cordial in tone, the matter of mediation remained an unresolved point of conflict and the ANC’s relationship with the IFP remained strained.